microsoft/fluentui/ghdocs/README.md

-## Docs have been moved to Wiki repo.1
+## Docs have been moved to Wiki repo.

 ### https://github.com/microsoft/fluentui/wiki